BazzaCuda/MinimalistMediaPlayerX/README.md

 `Ctrl-TAB`              | tab backwards 1 second.
 Can be tapped repeatedly or held down to do a "fast reserve" through the media file
 `CAPS LOCK-T`           | tab forwards 200th of media duration.
 Can be tapped repeatedly or held down for "fast forward" `CAPS LOCK Ctrl-T`      | tab backwards 200th of media duration.
-Can be tapped repeatedly or held down for "fast reverse" `SHIFT-T`               | tab forwards 50th of media duration.
-`Ctrl-SHIFT-T`          | tab backwards 50th of media duration.
-`Left Alt key`          | tab forwards 200th of media duration.
+Can be tapped repeatedly or held down for "fast reverse" `SHIFT-T`               | tab forwards 50th of media duration `Ctrl-SHIFT-T`          | tab backwards 50th of media duration `Left Alt key`          | tab forwards 200th of media duration.
 Intended to be held down for "fast forward" `Right Alt-Gr key`      | tab backwards 200th of media duration.
 Intended to be held down for "fast reverse" **Volume** |